Accepting the Hazards of Relationship

 See: Stop the Hottie!

-II.
 Meeting Halfway

 Meeting halfway is the touchstone of relationships.
 You don’t want to meet others less than halfway — shy retreat, neglect, etc — or meet them more than halfway — doing too much, compromising your dignity by pushing forward where unwelcome, giving unasked for advice, etc. The halfway point may shift moment by moment.
 A key skill in relating to others is to be, as Carol Anthony puts it (approximately), “attuned to the subtle minutiae of openings and closings in the other person, ready to advance or retreat at a moment’s notice.”

-See: Confessions of a Self Aware Starship
+See: Confessions of a Self-Aware Starship

 This website is the product of tens of thousands of hours of work.
 Making all this content available free and without ads means this enterprise runs at a lifetime six-figure loss.
 That hurts my feelings as well as my finances!
 Please help out!